-What is Lenox Hill Hospital’s impact on healthcare in New York City?
+What is Lenox Hill Hospital’s impact on health care in New York City?

 - Lenox Hill Hospital is an iconic New York institution that has served the community since 1857.
 Since its founding, Lenox Hill Hospital has been a center for innovation and medical breakthroughs.
 Our hospital is particularly well known for excellence in cardiovascular disease, neurology, neurosurgery, orthopedics, sports medicine, otolaryngology/head and neck surgery, maternal/child health and internal medicine.
-We’re also a recognized leader in public health education and community outreach.
-Lenox Hill Hospital is ranked one of the top five hospitals in New York State.
+The hospital has a national reputation for outstanding patient care and innovative medical and surgical treatments.
+Lenox Hill Hospital ranks among the top 10 hospitals in the New York metropolitan area and the entire state, according to US News’ analysis of more than 4,500 medical centers nationwide.
+The hospital’s neurosurgery team was the subject of the highly-acclaimed Netflix docudrama “Lenox Hill.”
 Click here to learn more about Lenox Hill Hospital’s long history and medical accomplishments.

 What is the current status of the project?